Eija Krogerus

 Eija Krogerus (19 June 1932 – 7 October 2018) was a former bowler who was well known in Finland.
 She played in the National Team continuously for 21 years, from 1962 until 1983.
+She was also known as a loving and a caring person by her family.
+She was able to change her stances about racism at an old age.

 She has won medals and success on national, Nordic and international levels, excelling in World and European Championships.
 She played in six World Championships, five European Championships and eleven times in Nordic Championships and retired from the National Team after the European Cup Individual 1983.